UPDATES

 As an invertebrate with the most advanced brain, the octopus is the poster child for aquatic animal sentience and intelligence.
 The octopus has long-term memory, capable of retaining information and recognizing individual people.
 The octopus carries out extensive foraging trips, and uses landmarks to navigate the course.
-To raise them in captive breeding environments with no cognitive stimulation, and denying them freedom to carry out natural behaviours, is morally misguided.
+To raise them in captive breeding environments with no cognitive stimulation, and denying them freedom to carry out natural behaviors, is morally misguided.
+Furthermore, there are no approved humane slaughter methods for octopuses

 Octopuses are carnivores, requiring aquatic animal protein in their diets, thus farming them will further deplete fish stocks.
 An octopus’ food conversion ratio is approximately 3:1, so the weight of feed to sustain an octopus is around 3 times its weight.
 Nitrogen and phosphorus waste will be a product of the octopus farms, as will contamination from fertilizers, algaecides, herbicides, and disinfectants.
-It is also possible that diseases will spread from the farms to the wild environment, and aquatic animals living in those environments.
+The overuse of antibiotics in aquaculture has been linked to the emergence of multidrug-resistant bacteria, with potential spillover effects into human populations.

-• Pursue a legislative ban on octopus farming in multiple countries
+• Support and pursue legislative bans on octopus farming in multiple countries

 • Ensure farms are not permitted to begin operations